 - are currently receiving or have been awarded but not yet received a payment of the following benefits:

 - If none of the above apply - would have been entitled to Universal Credit if an application had been made prior to your self-isolation period

 - applicants who are in receipt of means-tested Council Tax Reduction (from 16 February 2021)

-- applicants who earn the Real Living Wage or less, or whose household income is less than Universal Credit + 25% for their circumstances (from 16 February 2021)
+- applicants who earn the Real Living Wage or less, or low-income households

 If you have No Recourse to Public Funds and are on a low income you may be eligible for a discretionary payment.
 The eligibility is the same as the Self-Isolation Support Grant except for the requirement to be in receipt of a low-income benefit.